qubist/pupa/README.md

   [WYSRDWYG]: /WYSRDWYG.md

 Available embellishments are hyperlinks, bold, italic, and text-color.
+Special characters can be escaped with `\`.

 <details><summary>Embellishment details</summary>